With 123 Form Builder, you can easily set up your email notifications and customize your messages.

 By default, we send email notifications from firstname.lastname@example.org.
 In this article, you will learn how to send emails using your own custom domain email.

+After that, open the From email dropdown.
 Here you have three options available:

-We want to avoid spam emails, email bounce-backs and to prevent any phishing attempts that are pretending to be a legitimate business.
+We incorporated an SPF email authentication tool for the custom email option.
+This is to ensure that only authentic domains/users send email notifications.
+We wanted to avoid spam emails, email bounce-backs and to prevent any phishing attempts that are pretending to be a legitimate business.

 With this authentication process, you will grant 123 Form Builder permission to send email messages on your behalf.

 To accomplish that, create an SPF record in your DNS.
 Click on this guide to find out more details about this subject and obtain our SPF record.

 Once you are done configuring the SPF record, at From Email select the option Add custom email.

 Type in your email domain in the Custom email box.

 After you click Add, our system will check the email domain.
 If your email domain isn’t set up properly, an error message will display.